shevelevs/misc/README.md

 %(asctime)s %(levelname)s %(name)s %(message)s **%(bqnt_extra)s**

+Currently, standard format for all named arguments to the log calls is a form key=value, where value is recursively formatted for types such as dict and list.
+Large values are truncated.

 # Classes

 Figure 1 shows a brief overview of main classes and the way they are related to standard python logging classes: